 Not All Social Media is Good For Business

-It should be noted that it is not appropriate in all situations for an employee’s personal and professional social media profiles to intersect.
+As per Social Firestarter, it is not appropriate in all situations for an employee’s personal and professional social media profiles to intersect.
 There are always certain circumstances and topics that will not be appropriate to share with the general public, as well as topics where an employee’s opinions must not be seen as representing the company’s or brand’s unless expressly stated as company policy.
 These guidelines should be clearly stated in a company social media policy, and some employees may wish to maintain separate social media profiles for professional and personal use.
 These cases would be the exception, of course, to social media use in the workplace.
 A clear company policy on appropriate separation of the two will neatly prevent any issues.

 Your knee jerk reaction to social media in the workplace may be to ban it outright to protect a valuable asset to any business – company time – but the benefits listed above only begin to scratch the surface of improvements to employee creativity, morale, and company culture social media can bring to your business.